Derby Greyhound Stadium: Origins

-A full century before turning into a greyhound stadium the site was used as the county gaol and called the Vernon Street Prison.
+A full century before turning into a greyhound stadium the site was used as the county jail and called the Vernon Street Prison.
 It was a six-acre site on South Street backing onto Uttoxeter Old Road and cost £65,000 to build.
 The entrance was at the end of Vernon Street and the construction took six years to complete opening in 1827.
-The walls were 25 feet high enclosing three acres of land and the gaol held over 300 prisoners.
+The walls were 25 feet high enclosing three acres of land and the jail held over 300 prisoners.

 It continued to serve as a prison until 1916 but was then used as a military prison.
 The buildings and cells inside the boundary walls were demolished in 1929 but the curtain wall and large entrance.
 Within five years the Preston Greyhound Racing Association had purchased the site and built a greyhound stadium within the walls.

 Opening

 The company who had just opened their Preston track in May 1932 set an opening date of 29 April 1933.
 The first manager was Ted Rimmer (one of the famous Rimmer brothers within the industry) and facilities included two clubs, one in the grandstand and one in the popular enclosure.
 The first-ever winner was 2–1 shot Tramore Lad over 260 yards after defeating 6–4 favourite Santober by one length in 17.31.
 Many of the early races were just four dog events.

 The circumference of the track was 385 yards which was laid out on the former exercise yard for the prisoners, other distances were 460 and 650 yards.
 The onsite kennels adjacent to the track backed onto Sims Avenue; the old prison officer's quarters were now houses for the trainers, a cookhouse, storage and staff rooms.